nxvapps/vapp/README.md

 ### X11 Session
 This is what powers everything.
 We run the app directly in an X11 session with no desktop.

+### v4l2loopback
+This needs to be enabled and loaded on the host in order to function.
+Please use the v4l2loopback_install.sh script to set this up.

 ### VirtualGL
 This is what allows us to GPU accelerate raw X11 sessions and is critical to this project.